Missouri

 Effect

 Effective January 2018, expunged records, including court records, “shall be confidential and only available to the parties or by order of the court for good cause shown.”
 Mo.
-Rev. Stat. § 610.140(7) (as amended by SB-588 (2016)).6 Expunged records are considered “confidential,” and are only available to the parties or by court order.
+Rev. Stat. § 610.140.8 (as amended by SB-588 (2016)).7 Expunged records are considered “confidential,” and are only available to the parties or by court order

-Expunged records are generally not available to the public, but will remain available to criminal justice agencies and to a number of public entities for use in screening out applicants for professional licenses or employment in sensitive areas such as private security, law enforcement, and care of children, the elderly, and the disabled. § 610.140(9).
-While the new law retains the provision stating that conviction shall not be grounds for automatic disqualification, it does not apply in connection with employment with banks, insurers, and any employer that is required by state or federal law to exclude applicants with certain convictions. § 610.140(9), subsections 4 through 6.
+Expunged records are generally not available to the public, but will remain available to criminal justice agencies and to a number of public entities for use in screening out applicants for professional licenses or employment in sensitive areas such as private security, law enforcement, and care of children, the elderly, and the disabled. § 610.140.10.
+While the new law retains the provision stating that conviction shall not be grounds for automatic disqualification, it does not apply in connection with employment with banks, insurers, and any employer that is required by state or federal law to exclude applicants with certain convictions. §§ 610.140.10(4) through (6), 610.140.11.
 The expunged offense, violation, or infraction may be considered a prior offense in determining a sentence to be imposed for any subsequent offense that the person is found guilty of committing. § 610.140(8)

 Expunged records will also be available to law enforcement for use in issuing firearm purchase and possession permits. § 610.120.
-However, per both the old and new laws, “[t]he [expungement] order shall not limit any of the petitioner’s rights that were restricted as a collateral consequence of such person’s criminal record, and such rights shall be restored upon issuance of the order of expungement.” § 610.140(8).
+However, per both the old and new laws, “[t]he [expungement] order shall not limit any of the petitioner’s rights that were restricted as a collateral consequence of such person’s criminal record, and such rights shall be restored upon issuance of the order of expungement.” § 610.140.9.
 So, notwithstanding the fact that expunged records may be accessed for firearm permitting purposes, it appears that expungement is effective at restoring firearm rights lost as a result of conviction.
+If any questions existed, they were clarified in 2021 by SB 53, which added the following: “For purposes of 18 U.S.C.
+Section 921(a)(33)(B)(ii), an order of expungement granted pursuant to this section shall be considered a complete removal of all effects of the expunged conviction.”
+Id.

 B. Deferred sentencing